-A perspective into how digital authoritarianism is gaining momentum across the globe has been linked to a combination of retreating US leadership and the COVID-19 pandemic which emboldened China to expand and promote its tech enabled authoritarianism as world's best practice (Khalil 2020).
+A perspective into how digital authoritarianism is gaining momentum across the globe has been linked to a combination of retreating US leadership and the COVID-19 pandemic which emboldened China to expand and promote its tech-enabled authoritarianism as world's best practice (Khalil, 2020).
 He documented how Chinese engineered digital surveillance and tracking systems are now exported around the globe in line with China's Cyber Superpower Strategy.

-This is also setting standards and new norms on digital rights, privacy and data collection, suppression of dissent at home and promoting the CCP's geostrategic goals.
+This is also setting standards and new norms on digital rights, privacy and data collection, suppression of dissent at home, and promoting the CCP's geostrategic goals.
 The danger for other countries importing Chinese technology, Khalil argued, is that it will result in a growing acceptance of mass surveillance, habituation to restrictions on liberties, and fewer checks on the collation and use of personal data by the state, even after the public health crisis subsides.
 Thus, she warned democratic governments to be vigilant in setting standards and preserving citizens' rights and liberties.

-The warning resonated in the study on 10 digital rights landscape countries - Zimbabwe, Zambia, Uganda, Sudan, South Africa, Nigeria, Kenya, Ethiopia, Egypt, and Cameroun - detailing how opening and closing of online civic space affects citizens' digital rights (Roberts and Ali 2021).
-The argument of Khalil, and Robert and Ali justified the 2021 online campaign in Nigeria for #EndSARS nationwide protest against police brutality, which the state promptly described as an attempt to overthrow the government.
+The warning resonated in the study on 10 digital rights landscape countries-Zimbabwe, Zambia, Uganda, Sudan, South Africa, Nigeria, Kenya, Ethiopia, Egypt, and Cameroun-detailing how opening and closing of online civic space affects citizens' digital rights (Roberts & Ali, 2021).
+The argument of Khalil, Robert, and Ali justified the 2021 online campaign in Nigeria for #EndSARS nationwide protest against police brutality, which the state promptly described as an attempt to overthrow the government.
 This authoritarian bent to governance culminated in the clampdown on the protesters at the Lekki toll gate in Lagos, which was streamed online.
-The Nigerian youth went online to begin their campaign to get the government to scrap the draconian security apparatus, which was supposed to crackdown on criminals but instead turned its angst on youths and citizens who were mostly innocent.
+The Nigerian youth went online to begin their campaign to get the government to scrap the draconian security apparatus, which was supposed to crack down on criminals but instead turned its angst on youths and citizens who were mostly innocent.
 Aggrieved youths who could not find space offline in the society began their mobilization online.

 Consequently, the protests and the subsequent crackdown on the famous Lekki toll gate protesters.
 In milieu that ensued, both the traditional and digital media which covered the event were targeted for harassment, violence, extortion, and in some cases elimination by security agents.
-For instance, according to National Endowment for Democracy (2020), After livestreaming the Nigerian army's violent repression of peaceful protesters at Lekki Toll Gate in October 2020, Catherine Obianuju Ude (DJ Switch) has faced death threats, accusations of manufacturing the video content, and calls for arrest.
-Ude subsequently sought asylum abroad in Canada (Kunle 2020).
+For instance, Obianuju Catherine Ude, popularly known as DJ Switch, who streamed live the Lekki Toll gate crackdown is now on an asylum in Canada after alleged threat to her life by the state.

 The crackdown on Lekki protesters elicited global outrage.
 Consequently, Nigeria deployed the five tactics often used by the state to close online civic space in Africa.
-They include digital surveillance, disinformation, internal shutdowns, legislation and arrest for online speech (Roberts and Ali 2021).
+They include digital surveillance, disinformation, internal shutdowns, legislation, and arrest for online speech (Roberts & Ali, 2021).

-Also, StearsData (2021) report commissioned by Luminate stated that the Nigerian government has been building its surveillance capacity, with allocated budgets exceeding NGN15 billion since 2017.
-Although the government claims that these capabilities are being built to fight domestic terrorism, StearsData (2021) stated they can be used to spy on citizens.
+Also, StearsData report (undated) commissioned by Luminate stated that the Nigerian government has been building its surveillance capacity, with allocated budgets exceeding NGN15 billion since 2017.
+Although the government claims that these capabilities are being built to fight domestic terrorism, StearsData stated they can be used to spy on citizens.

-According to the scholars, any comprehensive analysis of digital rights requires consideration of the wider political, civic space and technological contexts.
-They argue that countering the threats to democracy and digital rights required new evidence, awareness, and capacity and proposed applied research to build new capacity in each country to effectively monitor, analyze, and counter the insidious impact of surveillance and disinformation; and a programme to raise awareness and mobilize opinion to open civic space and improve citizens' ability to exercise, defend and expand their digital rights.
+According to the scholars, any comprehensive analysis of digital rights requires consideration of the wider political, civic space, and technological contexts.
+They argue that countering the threats to democracy and digital rights required new evidence, awareness, and capacity and proposed applied research to build new capacity in each country to effectively monitor, analyze, and counter the insidious impact of surveillance and disinformation; and a program to raise awareness and mobilize opinion to open civic space and improve citizens' ability to exercise, defend, and expand their digital rights.